focustense/StardewFishingSea/README.md

 - For reference, the most "vanilla" value is actually zero; as described earlier, the specific fish that you will catch in an unmodded game can literally vary from frame to frame.
 The default value of 20 minutes is chosen to reflect this high variability.

 ### Jelly Countdowns

+> *"I came over to see if you wanted to go jellyfishing, but I can see you're busy having an episode."*
+>     -- SpongeBob

 > [!WARNING]
 >